Skip to content

 FR44.26.101.53

 At 24 GHz, the difference between PTFE and FR4 is over 2.5 mm in wavelength — that's a 40% change in your physical design dimensions.
-And FR4's loss tangent at these frequencies makes it a poor choice anyway, but the point stands: substrate permittivity directly scales every dimension in your layout.
+If you designed your matching network or antenna array assuming PTFE and then value-engineered down to FR4, you'd need to shrink every dimension by 29%.
+And FR4's loss tangent at these frequencies makes it a poor choice anyway (you're looking at several dB of loss per inch), but the point stands: substrate permittivity directly scales every dimension in your layout.

 Common Frequency Bands at a Glance